Nordica (airline): Foundation and early years

-The company was founded on 25 September 2015, subsequent to a decision of the Estonian Government to form a new airline after the liquidation of the previous national carrier, Estonian Air, due to bankruptcy.
+The company was founded on 25 September 2015, subsequent to a decision of the Estonian Government to form a new airline after the liquidation of the previous national carrier, Estonian Air.
 The symbolic first flight left Tallinn for Amsterdam on 8 November 2015, operated by wet-lease partner BMI Regional.
-The first flight with Estonian service on board on the same route took off on 20 January 2016.
-The company have reused the IATA code (EE) and call-sign (REVAL) of Aero Airlines, which ceased operations in early 2008.
+The first own flight on the same route took off on 20 January 2016.
+The company reused the IATA code (EE) and call-sign (REVAL) of Aero Airlines, which ceased operations in early 2008.

-On 30 March 2016, a new brand name – Nordica – was officially announced and published in the media.
+On 30 March 2016, the new brand name Nordica was officially announced and published in the media.

 During the first year of activities, Slovenian Adria Airways operated most of Nordica's flights, whilst Nordica was building up its fleet and crew.
 On 19 November 2016, Nordica entered into a strategic partnership with LOT Polish Airlines, using the latter's commercial platform, ticketing system and flight code.
 Since most of the flights were marketed by LOT Polish Airlines, which owned 49% shares of the Nordica's subsidiary Regional Jet, still a member of Star Alliance, Nordica also carried LOT's flight codes and callsign on most of its flights.
-However, the partnership came to and end in early 2021, when Nordica acquired all LOT shares in Xfly (former Regional Jet) and became its sole owner.
+However, the partnership came to and end in early 2021, when Nordica acquired all LOT shares in Xfly (the renamed Regional Jet) and became its sole owner.

 As of 2017, Xfly in a partnership with Scandinavian Airlines, operating six ATR72-600s and seven Bombardier CRJ-900s between Scandinavian and other Northern European destinations.

 In March 2018, Nordica opened a base at Groningen Airport Eelde, in the north of the Netherlands.
 In November 2018, Nordica announced it would shut down eight of its routes from Tallinn Airport from the summer schedule of 2019.
 Additionally, the carrier closed its base in Groningen by 29 December 2018.

 In June 2019, Nordica announced it would terminate all remaining scheduled operations from its home base in Tallinn due to the very high competition and loss-making routes on the local market.
-While a few key routes would shortly be taken over by the company’s partner airline LOT Polish Airlines, Nordica would focus its services on wet-lease operations for other airlines with the ambition to expand.
+While a few key routes would shortly be taken over by the company's partner airline LOT Polish Airlines, Nordica would focus its services on wet-lease operations for other airlines with the ambition to expand.